 In 1972 the presidium was re-named the executive committee.
 The same year, Henryk Jurkowski succeeded Jan Malik.
 In 1980, the head office was relocated to Charleville-Mézières, France, a city renowned for its famous World Festival of Puppet Theatres.
 This city hosts not only UNIMA, but also the International Institute of Puppetry (IIM) and the École Supérieure des Arts de la Marionnette (ESNAM).
 There the general secretary of UNIMA carries out its activities and regularly welcomes visitors from all over the world.

 Since 1957, the UNIMA congresses have all been linked to important international festivals, still alternating between East and Western countries.
-In 1980, the congress was held outside Europe for the first time, in Washington, capital of the United States of America.
+In 1980, the congress was held outside Europe for the first time, in Washington D.C., capital of the United States of America.
 In 1988 there was the first congress in Asia in three cities of Japan (Nagoya, Iida and Tokyo).

 After four congresses in Europe, Ljubljana (1992), Budapest (1996), Magdeburg (2000) and Opatia-Rijeka (2004), the congresses were held outside Europe for new times, congresses in Perth, Austalia 2008 and Chengdu, China 2012.